← Back to Insights

 How to fix it.
 Institute a quarterly funnel audit.
 Review conversion rates at each stage and compare them to your benchmarks and to the previous quarter.
 Identify the biggest drop-off points.
 Check CRM data quality: duplicate records, missing fields, stale leads.
 Evaluate tool utilization, because most companies use less than 30% of the features in their marketing technology stack.
 Document findings, assign owners to fix each issue, and track progress.
 The audit itself takes a day.
 The revenue it recovers compounds over time.

 Any one of these issues might seem manageable in isolation.
-But revenue leaks rarely exist alone.
+But marketing system problems rarely show up alone.
 A company with poor lead qualification almost always has a marketing-sales disconnect.
 Broken attribution makes it impossible to fix underperforming channels.
 Without regular auditing, every leak gets worse.

-The most effective approach is to address these systematically.
+The most effective approach is to address them systematically.
 Start with the diagnostic.
-Identify which of these seven issues exist in your business.
+Identify which of these seven signs are true in your business.
 Prioritize by revenue impact.
 Fix the biggest leak first, measure the result, and move to the next one.
+If the symptoms point to chaos more than any single leak, start with fixing disorganized marketing operations.
+If the foundation itself is missing, the longer-term answer is building a marketing system that scales instead of bolting on another tool.

 Growth-stage companies that plug these leaks do not just improve their metrics.
 They change the trajectory of their business.
 The difference between a company growing at 20% and one growing at 40% is often not strategy or talent.
 It is the efficiency of the system underneath.